Spring Creek School facilities and benefits

 Our spacious, grounds offer a magnificent play environment and opportunities for sport and recreation, and our classrooms provide stimulating learning environments for our students.

 We have a collaborative classroom space that two classes are situated in.
 In addition, we have a multipurpose block of two classrooms and a break out space, used as the senior studio hub.
-Our modern administration block is situated separately, including our office area, principal’s office, resource areas, staffroom, and meeting room.
+Our modern administration block is situated separately, including our office area, principal’s office, conference room, resource area, and staffroom.

 The school grounds are semi-rural with an abundance of space.
-We have an orchard and edible garden on school grounds, tiger turf all-weather court area with markings for multiple sports, a landscaped eating area, bike/scooter stands, and other hard court surfaces.
+We have an orchard and edible garden on school grounds, tiger turf all-weather court area with markings for multiple sports, a landscaped eating area, pump track, bike/scooter stands, and other hard court surfaces.
 We also have a popular adventure playground and sandpit.
 We are currently working on the redevelopment of the outside areas, so watch this space for updates and improvements.

-Every second Friday morning from 9.00 to 9.30 am we come together as a whole school for a Sharing Hui.
-Kōwhai and Rimu Rooms take turns at presenting the hui in their learning space.
+Every second Monday morning from 9.00 to 9.30 am we come together as a whole school for a Sharing Hui.
+Classes take turns at presenting the hui in their learning space.
 We sing, listen to some important notices, give out awards, share learning, and have fun together celebrating the success and achievements of the Spring Creek Students.
-Parents and whānau are encouraged to attend.
+Parents and whānau are welcome to attend.

 A little on our history